 Below is an outline of the design process, from soup to nuts.
 For an overview of renovation costs, please click here.

 All projects, big or small, begin with an initial consultation.
 If you’re ready to do a complete renovation, I can take you through the process from drafting floor plans through hanging art.
 Every client requires a different level of service and may take more or less time to make decisions.
 Therefore, most design services are provided by the hour.
 In some circumstances, drafting is done as a flat fee.

 CUSTOM FLOOR PLANS

 Detailed floor plans and elevations will be produced for your renovation project.
 A set of plans is the basis for contractor bids and Board review.
 Drafting for smaller projects is done by the hour.
 For larger projects, drafting fees are quoted on a project-by-project basis after the initial consultation.
 A set of drawings typically costs $3,000—8,000.
 If the project requires DOB (Department of Buildings) filing, additional drafting and permit fees will apply.

 Additional services for ongoing projects are billed by the hour, at $225 per hour.
 Hours are tracked on a time sheet, and retainers are invoiced at 10-hour intervals.
-Typically, ongoing projects require about 3-4 hours of attention per week.
+Typically, ongoing projects require an average of 3-5 hours of attention per week.

 There is an art to presenting your alteration to the managing agent in a way that makes approval more streamlined.
 When DOB filing is required, my expeditors will handle that end of the process.
 We’ll traffick plans through a series of engineer reviews, as well as oversee additional documentation, such as contractor insurances, licenses and other required paperwork.